 Tell your friends about it or consider volunteering for us!

 Sure!
-When you register for the swimmer lottery, you'll have the option to purchase extra shirts.
-We also expect to have a limited number of extra T-shirts available for purchase on race day.
+We will have a limited number of extra T-shirts available for purchase on race day.
 We also have some shirts from past years, too, and they’re pretty cheap.
 Stop by the tent on the beach at the finish line to get yours.

 We’re glad you asked!
 We hope you’ll stick around to cheer on all the finishers as they come ashore.
 BLS veterans repeatedly tell us the welcoming atmosphere on the beach at the finish is one of their favorite aspects of this race.
 The M Street beach is a private, walled beach, and although in the past we have had beer on the beach, beginning in 2016, the rules at the venue now prevent us from having any alcohol on the beach at all.
 (So please don’t bring any with you, or you could jeopardize our ability to stage the event in coming years.)
 Yeah, we’re bummed, too, BUT!
 The world-famous L Street Tavern (as seen in the film “Good Will Hunting”) is just a couple blocks away and we will head there after the swim for a well-deserved beer and some laughs.
 We hope you’ll join us to celebrate your success!